After Sharing a Video Showing How Panera Makes its Mac and Cheese, This Employee Lost Her Job

 Before sharing this update, Bri had also published several videos defending Panera for freezing food, and apologizing.
 “I like my job, I’m really not trying to get fired,” she said in one.
 She did not immediately respond to TIME’s request for comment.

-In a statement to TIME, Panera spokesperson Gina Petraglia says the company does not discuss personnel matters and so couldn’t verify if Bri was let go because of the mac and cheese video.
+In a statement to TIME, a Panera spokesperson Gina Petraglia says the company does not discuss personnel matters and so couldn’t verify if Bri was let go because of the mac and cheese video.

 Petraglia did verify that Panera freezes many of its soups and mac and cheese.
 Freezing allows the company to “avoid using certain preservatives that do not meet our clean standards,” Petraglia said.
 “The way we prepare our mac & cheese ensures that people can walk into any Panera nationwide and get the same delicious, clean mac & cheese that makes it one of our most popular items.”
 Panera serves at least 3 million servings of mac and cheese monthly, according to the company.